dortania/OpenCore-Multiboot/exist/data.md

 - Open Disk Manager
 - Check your destination disk
-  - In case your disk already contains a EFI partition: (usually if your disk was already GPT or formatted before)
+  - In case your disk already contains an EFI partition: (usually if your disk was already GPT or formatted before)
     ![img](../images/ex-data/gpt_efi.png)
     - You'll see a description with `(EFI SYSTEM PARTITION)`
     - The size of this partition is usually between 100MB and 500MB (any more and it's a waste of storage space)
       - In case the size of it is <200MB, **expand** the partition to 200MB (or a bit more)
-      - In case the size of it is >500MB, **shrink** the partition to 500MB (or 200MB) because it's waste of space
+      - In case the size of it is >500MB, **shrink** the partition to 500MB (or 200MB) because it's a waste of space
       - In case you have multiple partitions with `EF00`, that means your partitioning is bad, you only really need just 1 EFI partition in the whole system (if not per disk, there is no real need for multiple EFI partitions, makes no sense)
-  - In case your disk doesn't contain a EFI partition:
+  - In case your disk doesn't contain an EFI partition:
     ![img](../images/ex-data/gpt_noefi.png)

 #### In Linux